opabravo/opabravo.github.io/HackTheBox - Machines/3. HTB - Hard/_posts/2025-03-19-HackTheBox Writeup - Vintage.md

 fs01
 ```

-While spraying with the wordlists, we validated that `FS01$` has default password set
+While spraying with the wordlists, we discovered that `FS01$` has default password set

 ```bash
 ┌──(bravosec㉿fsociety)-[~/htb/Vintage]